Start accepting yourself, living your values, and being joyful in the present moment.

 Therapy for Generational Trauma

 There is much beauty in the blood that runs through your veins – rich ancestry and heritage unlike anything anyone can understand without having lived in your shoes.
-Whether your family (like mine) made the brave trip to the United States, or you descended from African Americans and Native family members that have struggled to adapt to a country that was not made for them, the privilege of residing in this country has always come with the emotional consequences passed down from the generations before you.
+Whether your family (like mine) made the brave trip to the United States, or you descended from African American or Indigenous family members that have struggled to adapt to a country that was not made for them, the privilege of residing in this country has always come with the emotional consequences passed down from the generations before you.

 If you feel any of the following, you’re in the right place: